halim-daf/BolzanoParkingStations/README.md

 3. Head to the Elasticsearch_script directory and copy the commands to create Elasticsearch watchers in Kibana dev tools, run it to create the watchers.
 4. Head to the node_server directory in the terminal and execute the command : node application.js, it will start the server and set it to listen on localhost:3000.
 5. Start zookeeper then Kafka Server
-6. Execute the following commands in termain to create the required topics:
+6. Execute the following commands in terminal to create the required topics:
 * kafka-topics.sh --bootstrap-server 127.0.0.1:9092 --create --topic EChargingStations_metadata --partitions 1
 * kafka-topics.sh --bootstrap-server 127.0.0.1:9092 --create --topic ParkingStations_metadata --partitions 1
 * kafka-topics.sh --bootstrap-server 127.0.0.1:9092 --create --topic EChargingStations_available_measurements --partitions 1